 Pete spent all of the Sixties and much of the Seventies concentrating his creative energies on The Who.
 In concert he became recognised as the most visual guitarist of his and future generations, careering around the stage, leaping into the air and spinning his arm across the strings in his trademark ‘windmill’ fashion.
 He developed a unique guitar style, a cross between rhythm and lead which veered from furiously strummed chord patterns and crunching power chords to chromatic scales and delicate finger-picking.
-On top of this he frequently smashed his guitar into smithereens at the climax of a performance.
+On top of this, he frequently smashed his guitar into smithereens at the climax of a performance.

 Pete also emerged as one of rock’s most eloquent spokesman, a much sought-after interviewee who always had something interesting or controversial to say.
-In 1970 and ’71 he wrote series of columns for Melody Maker which challenged the status quo in the music industry, cementing his position as a pioneer and a man who was uncomfortable with the trappings of celebrity.
+In 1970 and ’71 he wrote series of pieces for Melody Maker which challenged the status quo in the music industry, cementing his position as a pioneer and a man who was uncomfortable with the trappings of celebrity.

 Beginning in the Nineties Pete has toured, mainly in North America, with a solo band, initially performing Psychoderelict but as the decade wore on he presented shows that included his solo material as well as Who classics.
 Many such shows, including occasional concerts in the UK, have been done in aid of charities.

-Having established himself as one of the most intelligent and articulate of rock performers, Pete has run his own book publishing company and worked as an editor at the literary publishing house Faber & Faber which in 1985 published Horse’s Neck, a collection of his short stories.
+Having established himself as one of the most intelligent and articulate of rock performers, Pete has run his own book publishing company and worked as an editor at the publishing house Faber & Faber which in 1985 published Horse’s Neck, a collection of his short stories.
 Ever inquisitive about new ideas and technology, he was amongst the first rock stars to utilise the internet on which his regular and often frank journals and essays have provided essential reading for fans.
 In many ways Pete can be regarded as an internet pioneer, insofar as Lifehouse, the project that embraced the songs on the album Who’s Next, included ideas such as the ‘Grid’, a national communications network, and ‘experience suits’ where life programs were fed to individuals via the Grid.
-At the time most observers were unable to grasp these ‘science fiction’ ideas but with hindsight it’s clear that Pete’s concepts were not too far removed from the web and virtual reality that we know today.
+At the time most observers were unable to grasp these ‘science fiction’ ideas but with hindsight it’s clear that Pete’s concepts were not too far removed from the world wide web and virtual reality that we know today.
 In 1970, the technology wasn’t available for the project to be realised and it took Pete almost 30 years to see it through.
 It was only fitting that when he did get to perform the Lifehouse music in its entirety it was available to a global audience via a webcast.

-A ‘Lifehouse Method’ website was made available from 2007 to 2008 through which ‘sitters’ were able to create musical portraits on line.
+A Lifehouse Method website was made available from 2007 to 2008 through which ‘sitters’ were able to create musical portraits on line.
 Pete has plans to do more with this process in the future.
 He has plans for future artistic endeavours using the internet and in the meantime contributes posts to his own blog on this website.

-Pete continued to write and perform with The Who, and 2006 saw the release of Endless Wire, the band’s first new album in 24 years.
+Pete continued to write and perform with The Who, and 2006 saw the release of Endless Wire, the band’s first new studio album in 24 years.
 In 2012 Harper-Collins published Pete’s long awaited autobiography Who I Am, a typically forthright memoir of his life inside and outside of The Who.